torisaurus2003/optionizer-3000/README.md

 - **commands=*str* (command1,command2,command3,...)**
 Comma separated list of option commands

-Preferably, the icons, labels and commands contain the same number of elements and are ordered as they appear in the window from top to bottom.
-Lables and commands can work by themselves, same with labels and icons, but the program needs **at least** one label in order to create the window.
+The icons, labels and commands should contain the same number of elements and use the same order, with each element at the same position belonging to the same option.
+Labels and commands can work together without icons, and labels and icons can work together without commands, but the program needs **at least** one label in order to create the window.
 In order to skip an element from any of the three lists, its place has to be replaced with " ".

 - **width=*int***
 Sets the window's width in pixels.
 Default is 200
 - **height=*int***
 Sets the window's height in pixels.
 Default is 1
 - **x_pos=*int***
 Sets the window's horizontal position in pixels.
-Default is NULL
+Default is unset
 - **y_pos=*int***
 Sets the window's vertical position in pixels.
-Default is NULL.
+Default is unset.
 If both x_pos and y_pos are not set, the window defaults to the center.
 The position increases from left to right and top to bottom
 - **label_align=*str* (left|center|right)**
 Sets the horizontal alignment for the text label.
 Default is center.
 - **spacing=*int***